With picturesque surroundings and excellent food and drink, discover the perfect Cotswolds getaway at the Plough Inn in Cold Aston.

 When the weather is awful, what could be nicer than cosying up in a little country pub with a roaring fire, excellent food and a friendly atmosphere?

 I was recently invited to visit the the Plough Inn in the heart of the Cotswolds Area of Natural Beauty.

-Mark came along with me, and it proved to be the perfect way to escape the horrible stormy weather that we had in February.
+It proved to be the perfect way to escape the horrible stormy weather that we had in February.